microsoft/vscode-remote-repositories-github/README.md

 While an optional install, this extension releases along with VS Code.
 The [VS Code release notes](https://code.visualstudio.com/updates/) will include a summary of changes.

-You can also install the [_GitHub Repositories (Insiders)_ extension](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub-insiders) in VS Code Insiders for early feedback and testing.
-Note, the Stable and Insiders version of this extension can NOT be installed at the same time — use the Extensions Viewlet to choose which version of the extension you want to use.
-No data is shared between the Stable and Insiders versions of the extension.
+You can also install the pre-release version of this extension for early feedback and testing.
+The pre-release version of this extension works best in VS Code Insiders.
+You can learn more about VS Code's support for pre-release extensions [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#prerelease-extensions).

+The pre-release version of this extension replaces the [_GitHub Repositories (Insiders)_ extension](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub-insiders), which is now deprecated.
+If you are still using the _GitHub Repositories (Insiders)_ extension and want to migrate to pre-releases,
+1. Commit any uncommitted changes in your existing GitHub Repositories workspaces to retain access to them after you uninstall the extension.
+2. Uninstall the _GitHub Repositories (Insiders)_ extension.
+3. Install the pre-release edition of the GitHub Repositories extension.

 ## Providing Feedback